Hiten2404/Project---3/PROGRESS.md

 ---

 ### **Current Status**
 The application is **feature-complete** and architected as a full-stack Next.js application.
 It is powered by a live, cloud-based **Turso (libSQL) database** and uses the **Drizzle ORM** for all data operations.
-The final step is to deploy the application and activate the automated AI data-sourcing pipeline using GitHub Actions, which will make the system fully autonomous.
+The final step is to deploy the application and activate the automated AI data-sourcing pipeline using **n8n**, which will make the system fully autonomous.

 ---